vocdoni/tendermint/docs/architecture/adr-062-p2p-abstractions.md

 func (a PeerAddress) Resolve(ctx context.Context) []Endpoint { return nil }
 ```

-The P2P stack needs to track a lot of internal information about peers, such as endpoints, status, priorities, and so on, which is done in an internal `peer` struct.
-This should not be exposed outside of the `p2p` package, to avoid race conditions, lock contention, and tight coupling.
-Other packages should only refer to peers by `PeerID`.
+The P2P stack needs to track a lot of internal information about peers, such as endpoints, status, priorities, and so on.
+This is done done in an internal `peer` struct, which should not be exposed outside of the `p2p` package (e.g. to reactors) in order to avoid race conditions and lock contention (other packages should use `PeerID`).

-The `peer` struct might look like the below, but is intentionally underspecified and will depend on implementation requirements:
+The `peer` struct might look like the following, but is intentionally underspecified and will depend on implementation requirements (for example, it will almost certainly have to track statistics about connection failures and retries):

 ```go
 // peer tracks internal status information about a peer.